← Back to Blogs

 • There are two fusion algorithms available in Weaviate: rankedFusion and relativeScoreFusion.

-• rankedFusion is the default algorithm.
+• rankedFusion was the default algorithm until 1.24

 • We would love to get your feedback on hybrid search.
 Please fill out this short survey.